 In 1975 Mason and the Montreal church hosted the Congress of the International Association for Religious Freedom, a world-wide association of Unitarians and other religious liberals around the world.
 When he retired in 1977, the Montreal congregation made him minister emeritus.
 He moved to Kingston, Ontario in 1983, and later to Toronto, where he died.

-Many of Mason's sermons are in the archives of the Unitarian Church of Montreal.
+Leonard Mason's British sermons, pocket diaries, and other material are held by Dr Williams's Library in London, England.
+His daily diary entries for 1935-36 provide a window on his travels in America and meetings with theologians, scholars, and denominational leaders in the United States while his 1938, 1939, and 1941 diaries mix reflections of world events with notes on day to day church operation.
+Additional sermons can be found in the archives of the Unitarian Church of Montreal, Canada.
 There is some biographical information in Charles Eddis's chapter on Mason in Edward Andrew Collard, Montreal's Unitarians, 1832-2000 (2001).
 See also Phillip Hewett, Unitarians in Canada (1978, 2nd ed.
 1995).